 Heavy hands are built doing these things...

-Many boxers prefer the thumb to be facing upwards because this way there is less rotation in the wrist, elbow, and shoulder and the punch feels more natural.
-This also makes the hook quicker and there is less chance of injuring the wrist punching this way.
-If you watch professional boxers, you will see that the thumb-up variation is much more commonly used.
+This also makes the hook quicker, and there is less chance of injuring the wrist punching this way.
+If you watch professional boxers, you will see the thumb-up variation is much more commonly used.

-With that out of the way let's see how exactly to throw the hooks with both hands.
+With that out of the way, let's see how exactly to throw the hooks with both hands.

 How To Throw A Lead Hook